 The Samsung QN900A uses a BGR sub-pixel layout, which affects how text renders when using the TV as a PC monitor.
 You can read more about that here.
 The pixels look blurry due to the 'Ultra Viewing Angle' layer.

-Color volume is decent.
+Update 08/02/2021: We retested the color volume with the latest firmware, version 1511.
+Color volume has improved a bit overall.This TV has good color volume.
 It can display most colors in the DCI P3 color space at a wide range of luminance levels, but it's more limited when it comes to the Rec.
 2020.

 Gradients look very good on the Samsung QN900A.
 There's still some noticeable banding, though, especially in the reds and greens.
 If banding bothers you, setting Noise Reduction to 'Auto' can help smooth out gradients but may cause some loss of fine detail.